fefa4ka/eer/README.md

 3. Transitions each component through its lifecycle states (DEFINED → RELEASED → etc.)

 When using `use(...)` inside a loop, the same process occurs, just at a different point in the execution flow.
 The `use` macro calls `eer_staging` on each component with the current context.

-Choose the approach that makes the most sense for your application's structure and readability.

 #### Component Interaction
 - `apply(Type, instance, props)` - Apply new props to a component